HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Luis Enrique

-Enrique made his name during a five-year spell as a Real Madrid player, making more than 200 appearances for Los Blancos and winning one La Liga title, a Copa Del Rey and the Spanish Super Cup during his time at the Bernabeu.
+Enrique made his name during a five-year spell as a Real Madrid player, where he made more than 200 appearances for Los Blancos and won one La Liga title, a Copa Del Rey and the Spanish Super Cup during his time at the Bernabeu.

 The midfielder made the unusual move of swapping Real for Barcelona, however, moving to Catalonia on a free transfer in 1996 after admitting he felt under-appreciated by the Madrid faithful.